aallahyar/MC-4C_Processed-Datasets/README.md

 # MC-4C_Processed-Datasets
-This repository encloses all processed datasets used in MC-4C manuscript: https://doi.org/10.1038/s41588-018-0161-5 The raw (unprocessed) version of these datasets can be found in ENA: https://www.ebi.ac.uk/ena/data/view/PRJEB23327
+This repository encloses all processed datasets used in MC-4C manuscript: https://doi.org/10.1038/s41588-018-0161-5 The raw (unprocessed) version of these datasets can be found in ENA: https://www.ebi.ac.uk/ena/data/view/PRJEB23327 To process these raw data, you can use the published MC-4C processing pipeline: https://github.com/UMCUGenetics/pymc4c

 ## Dataset format
 Datasets are prepared in gzipped tab-delimitted files and named using the following format: